 Choose from 40 suites, all with picturesque views, whether you prefer an ocean front, sea view or garden view suite all are luxuriously styled and crafted from local materials, adorned with native artwork and housed under a traditional makuti roof.
-If you are looking for something a bit more spacious why not select one of our 9 expansive villas.
-Stretch out in the spacious living room, unwind in the privacy of your own massage area, rustle up a snack in your own kitchen, laze on the terrace overlooking the garden or just chill in the privacy of your very own swimming pool.
+If you are looking for something a bit more spacious why not select one of 8 expansive villas.
+Stretch out in the spacious living room, unwind in the privacy of your own massage area, rustle up a snack in your own kitchen, laze on the terrace or just chill in the privacy of your very own swimming pool.
 Satisfy your taste buds with a choice of three distinctive restaurants, a scrumptious café, two well-stocked bars or dial a mixologist to come right to your suite and shake your very own tailor-made cocktail.
 One cannot forget The Jetty, set al fresco on the shoreline of the Indian Ocean, where you can casually kick back with a refreshing cocktail, share succulent morsels of modern Arabic cuisine, freshly prepared mezze, draw on some shisha and gaze at the sunset.

 Whether you are wanting to put your feet up and relax or head out and explore there is something for everyone.
 From the exclusive spa which is open around the clock to all the water activities they have on offer, from kite surfing and scuba-diving to snorkelling.
 Looking for something cultural, why not head out and explore Stone Town or go trek through the forest in search of the red colobus monkey and the fabled Zanzibar Leopard.
 Return to the paradise of Essque Zalu to enjoy a cold cocktail and watch the sunset over the Indian Ocean.